joeyrivera/badgeville-php/README.md

 ];
 ```

+Now we can create a site instance which is needed to make any other calls:

 ```php
 use Badgeville\Site;
 $site = new Site(require_once 'config.php');
 ```

-Now you can make all site specific calls like:
+Example of site specific calls:

 ```php
 $player = $site->players()->find('joey@rivera.com');